Rising-Stars-by-Sunshine/stats201-final-Ava/README.md

 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to the Problem Set 2 for [STATS201 Introduction to Machine Learning for Social Science, 2023 Spring Term (Seven Week - First)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: I would like to thank my professor, Luyao Zhang, for her patience and wisdom in guiding me through this assignment.
 I would also like to thank my classmate, Ace Asim, for giving me feedback on my poster and project.
 - **Project Summary**: Financial crises tend to have effects on unexpected areas of life, and force people to find new ways to survive and earn money.
 Particularly, during the COVID-19 pandemic, certain industries were nearly destroyed while others found themselves thriving.
 New needs were created and old values tossed out as people’s priorities and abilities changed.
 In the stock market crash of 2008, however, nearly all industries took a hit and in high income countries around 14 million people lost their jobs, with half of that occurring in 2009 alone (United Nations 2011, 28).
 Furthermore, the quality of employment deteriorated worldwide (United Nations 2011, 27).
 During both of these times of uncertainty, a spike was observed in interest in entrepreneurship and new trends emerged within the industry.
-By applying causal inference to search data from Google Trends on the term “entrepreneur,” this study aims to identify the relationship between financial crises and interest in entrepreneurship.
+By applying causal inference to search data from Google Trends on the term “entrepreneur,” this study has identified a relationship between financial crises and interest in entrepreneurship.
 By understanding the link between financial crisis and entrepreneurship, preperations can be better made to mitigate the economic after affects of financial disasters.

 ### Table of Contents
 | Item  | Link |